 - Provide an opportunity for classmates to express their feelings about the child's injury

-UC San Diego Health's Regional Burn Center Child Life program hosts activities, outings and events for kids in the rehabilitation phase of their burn recovery, and beyond.
+UC San Diego Health's Child Life Program hosts activities, outings and events for kids in the rehabilitation phase of their burn recovery, and beyond.
 Throughout the year our youth programs provide a therapeutic recreational and safe setting for children to be together, find support and have fun.

 - Field trips to entertainment parks